 Corporate acquisitions aside, Bosley’s legacy still stands: They pioneered the hair transplant procedure, taking it mainstream and making it a popular option for balding men and women.
 So it’s worth delving into an overview and review of their business practices compared with another business that learned a lot from them, Barber Surgeons Guild.

 Bosley offers two hair loss treatments: non-surgical and surgical.
 The non-surgical options include suggesting that patients try the Laser Comb, which the FDA has approved for safety and effectiveness.
-Bosley professionals also prescribe Propecia, a medication that weakens the formation of dihydrotestosterone (or DHT), a hormone that halts the growth of hair.
+Bosley professionals also prescribe Propecia, a medication that is supposed to invigorate hair growth.
 (Note, however, that Propecia has not been approved to be prescribed for women.)

-- FUT: A surgeon performing a follicular unit transplantation removes a strip of tissue from the back of the patient’s head — the zone of the scalp known as the “donor area.”
+FUT: A surgeon performing follicular unit transplantation removes a strip of tissue from the back of the patient’s head — the zone of the scalp known as the “donor area.”
 After that, the surgeon’s team harvests individual follicles and transplants them to the “recipient area” (usually the top or front of the scalp, where the balding has occurred).
 In most cases, Bosley writes, “FUT is the preferred method because it allows the physicians to fully utilize the scalp area to deliver results consistent with patient expectations.”
 But they also make clear that some patients report that FUT leaves them in pain because the tissue removed can swell following the procedure.
-Also, FUT leaves a scar — about 1mm in diameter — where the tissue has been removed.
-While the scar is supposed to fade, patients have to wear their hair long to hide it.
+Also, FUT leaves a scar where the tissue has been removed.
+(That scar is about 1mm in diameter, although it can be quite thicker than that.)
+While the scar is supposed to fade, patients will have to wear their hair long to hide it.

 Here are some other hair restoration services that Bosley offers: